 Convergence is a very pretty theory but is it borne out by the evidence?
-Figure 21.9 "Some Evidence of Convergence" shows the growth experience of several countries in the second half of the 20th century.
-These countries are all members of the Organisation for Economic Co-operation and Development (OECD) and are, relatively speaking, rich.The countries are Australia, Austria, Belgium, Canada, Denmark, Finland, France, Iceland, Ireland, Italy, the Netherlands, Norway, Portugal, Spain, Switzerland, and the United States.
+Figure 6.9 "Some Evidence of Convergence" shows the growth experience of several countries in the second half of the 20th century.
+These countries are all members of the Organisation for Economic Co-operation and Development (OECD) and are, relatively speaking, rich.
+The countries are Australia, Austria, Belgium, Canada, Denmark, Finland, France, Iceland, Ireland, Italy, the Netherlands, Norway, Portugal, Spain, Switzerland, and the United States.
 The median real GDP per capita in 1950 for these countries was about \$6,000, in year 1996 dollars.
-Data for Figure 21.9 "Some Evidence of Convergence" and Figure 21.10 "Some Evidence of Divergence" come from Alan Heston, Robert Summers, and Bettina Aten, "Penn World Table Version 6.2," Center for International Comparisons of Production, Income and Prices at the University of Pennsylvania, September 2006, accessed June 29, 2011, <a href="http://pwt.econ.upenn.edu/php_site/pwt_index.php.Figure 21.9" Some Evidence of Convergence" shows real GDP per person in these countries relative to the United States (the United States itself is the horizontal line near the top of the figure.)
-Figure 21.9 "Some Evidence of Convergence" does show some evidence of convergence.
-Countries with higher levels of real GDP per person.
+Data for Figure 6.9 "Some Evidence of Convergence" and Figure 6.10 "Some Evidence of Divergence" come from Alan Heston, Robert Summers, and Bettina Aten, "Penn World Table Version 6.2," Center for International Comparisons of Production, Income and Prices at the University of Pennsylvania, September 2006, accessed June 29, 2011, http://pwt.econ.upenn.edu/php_site/pwt_index.php.
+Figure 6.9 "Some Evidence of Convergence" shows real GDP per person in these countries relative to the United States (the United States itself is the horizontal line near the top of the figure.)
+Figure 6.9 "Some Evidence of Convergence" does show some evidence of convergence.
+Countries with higher levels of real GDP per person in 1950 tended to grow more slowly than countries with lower levels of real GDP per person.
 Poorer countries in this group tended to catch up with richer countries.